Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Conclusion---Badiou Inside Out

+At the same time, Badiou fails to attest his own dialectic maxim, for there is no reason to exempt mathematics from his rule of exceptions: that '[t]here are bodies and languages, \textit{except} that there are truths'\endnote{Badiou, 2009, 6.}.
+This applies to the world of mathematics.
+In particular, its embodiment in set theory is exceptional not only because it bounds its truth logically---as a split, two-valued choice characterizing a global hierarchy---but because there is only, and essentially, one instance of such bodies.
+There are no 'bodies and languages' but, as the name of Badiou's second endeavour suggests, the 'worlds' are multiple only insofar as their 'logics' or languages differ.
+The materiality of mathematics in this sense appears to be 'democratic' only from within Badiou's inside-out reading.

+To Badiou, there is then but a single, 'affirmative proposition'\endnote{Ibid., 249.} that declares the 'existence of a pure form of the multiple'.
+There is no interaction in between; the event may never occur as things happen---in the midst of mathematics as it emerges and takes place in the middle of worlds.
+Badiou's theory is exceptional precisely because it deals with \textit{an} event whose 'existence $=$ individual $=$ body'\endnote{Ibid, 2.}: something to occur only in singular; something whose \textit{communication}, whatever its essence, is bounded by formal language similarly to a situation \textit{internal} to an elementary topos but not from the outset.

-Indeed, Badiou's discussion on intuitionism supports the claim that Badiou's mathematical mistakes are unfortunate accidents making the strong hypothesis of materialism only a coincidental oversight.
-However, the evidence supporting the accident hypothesis is only circumstantial.
-That hypothesis would be based on the assumption that only Badiou's mathematical reasoning is flawed, based on his reduced understanding of a specific branch of local topos theory\footnote{ In the mathematical references Badiou makes, everything seems to relate only to such logically bounded, localic structures.
+Were the above-mentioned mistakes then accidental, based on an unfortunate, restricted literature\endnote{ In the mathematical references Badiou makes, everything seems to relate only to such logically bounded, localic structures.
 Badiou (ibid. p.
 538) mentions such books as:

 Bell, \textit{Toposes and Local Set Theories: An Introduction}, 1988.

 Borceux, \textit{Handbook of Categorical Algebra.
 Basic Theory.
 Vol. I.}, 1994.

 Goldblatt, \textit{The Categorical Analysis of Logic}, 1984.